BamdadTabari/Hands-On-Python-Learning-Repo/README.md

 # I hope GitHub, is a little different and does not clean this.

-# wrote by Interrupted girl
+# written by Interrupted girl